 - Determining if police have properly calibrated and maintained testing equipment

-2. Legal Research and Filing Motions:
+2. Legal research and filing motions:

-An experienced Colorado DUI attorney will then use the evidence gathered as the basis for legal research and motion writing to support your case.
+We then use the evidence gathered as the basis for legal research and motion writing to support your case.
+For example, we can ask the court to suppress evidence based on:

 - Improper breath testing procedures